MohammadWasil/Hierarchical-Attention-Network-for-Political-Affiliation-of-Youtube-Commenters/README.md

 python '17. plots.py'
 ```

-22. Update: on removing conflicts from inferenced result.
+22. This can only be executed after yuo have infernece files.
+On removing conflicts from inferenced result.
 ```{python}
 python '18. remove_conflicts_inference.py'
 ```